 SHREVEPORT, La.
-(KSLA) - So far, five candidates have announced their bid to run for Shreveport mayor.
-However, Caddo Commissioner Jim Taliaferro dropped out of the race.
+(KSLA) - Eleven candidates have announced their bid to run for Shreveport mayor.
+Caddo Commissioner Jim Taliaferro dropped out of the race.

-Qualifying starts July 20 and runs through July 22.
-That means potential candidates can still throw their hat in the ring.
+Qualifying started July 20 and ran through July 22.
 The mayoral election is set for Nov.
 8, and a runoff, if necessary, will be held Dec.
 10.

 Attorney Tom Arceneaux served on the Shreveport City Council from 1982 to 1990.